Prophecy's Place

 'Prophecy Watch' by Richard T. RitenbaughStudying prophecy is good, but doctrine and Christian living are far more necessary and helpful to our practicing and growing in God's way of life now.

-CGG Weekly by Richard T. RitenbaughYes, we should know the Bible's prophecies and watching world events.
-But none of these things should be done at the expense of doctrine and Christian living.
+CGG Weekly by Richard T. RitenbaughWe should know the Bible's prophecies and be watching world events.
+But our focus on prophecy should not come at the expense of doctrine and Christian living.

 Why Study Prophecy?